Green Smoothie Muffins have all the nutrition of a spinach-packed green smoothie — in muffin form! Great for a healthy breakfast or snack.

 One of the most common struggles parents face is getting their kids to eat their vegetables.
-Luckily Lincoln usually eats whatever we ask him to but Cam changes his mind daily about what vegetables are acceptable and Gwen, well, you can’t feed a one year old with four teeth and a distaste for anything pureed a baby carrot now, can you?
+Luckily my oldest usually eats whatever I put in front of him, but my middle changes his mind daily about what vegetables are acceptable, and my youngest, well, you can’t feed a one year old with four teeth and a distaste for anything pureed a baby carrot now, can you?

 - Saute ground beef for taco or spaghetti night with minced mushrooms, cauliflower crumbles, or shredded bagged coleslaw.